Molly Christian Tyler

 Con: You May Feel Trapped In Your House

-A few weeks into my first work-from-home position, I found myself composing an email to my mentor.
+A few weeks into my first work-from-home position, I found myself composing an email to my manager.
 I was two paragraphs into asking her for clarification on some subject I can no longer remember when I realized I already knew the answers to my questions.

 I was so starved for human interaction that I was compulsively composing unnecessary emails.
-When you work in an office you have ample opportunities to socialize with your co-workers.
+When you work in an office, you have ample opportunities to socialize with your co-workers.
 At home, you’re on your own.

 Pro: You’ll Have More Flexibility and Freedom